Colorado Immersion Training

 CIT is for researchers from all health-related disciplines seeking new skills and knowledge in community engagement and CBPR.
 Faculty, early career researchers, instructors, fellows, post-doctoral researchers and doctoral students are encouraged to apply.
 Applicants must be housed at the University of Colorado Anschutz Medical Campus or another CCTSI-affiliated institution and have the ability to write grants.
 See the FAQ or application for additional information about eligibility.

 *Before you apply!
-Please ensure that you are available to participate in the entire course, which includes meetings, directed readings, five full-days/evenings in community in June and related follow-up activities.
+Please ensure that you are available to participate in the entire course, which includes meetings, directed readings, five full days in community in June and related follow-up activities.
 Partial participation is not permitted.

 Please contact Kaylee Gordon, 760-963-7818 if you have any questions.